Banger

 • local mailbox database access

-• Gmail ingest and backfill coordination
+• Gmail history coordination

 • user-state synchronization